Pes Anserine Bursitis

 What is Pes Anserine Bursitis?

-The Pes Anserine, from the Latin “goose’s foot”, is a robust structure that combines the tendons of three different muscles.
-These are the sartorius, Gracilis, and semitendinosus tendons.
+The Pes Anserine, from the Latin “goose’s foot”, is a robust structure that combines the tendons of three different muscles on the inner aspect of the knee.
+These are the Sartorius, Gracilis, and Semitendinosus tendons.
 It is a superficial structure that can be palpated in the inner part of the knee, just below the joint line.

-To prevent excessive stress on the Pes Anserine, a bursa lays between the tendinous insertion and the bony part of the knee joint.
-However, if an excessive amount of stress is placed on the area, also the bursa may become sensitive and inflamed, hence the term Pes Anserine bursitis.
+A bursa lies between the tendinous insertion and the bony part of the knee joint to prevent excessive stress on the Pes Anserine tendon.
+However, if excessive stress is placed on the area, the bursa may also become sensitive and inflamed, hence the term Pes Anserine bursitis.

 What is the function of the Pes Anserine Bursa?

-The main function of the Pes Anserine is to provide dynamic stability of the knee joint, particularly to those forces that push the knee to fall inside (namely valgus forces).
-These are common forces encountered in activities such as running, cycling and swimming (particularly breaststroking).
+The primary function of the Pes Anserine is to provide dynamic stability of the knee joint, particularly to those forces that push the knee to fall inside (namely valgus forces).
+These are common forces in running, cycling and swimming (particularly breaststroking).
 The function of the Pes Anserine bursa instead is to reduce shear forces between the tendons and the bony portion of the knee.

 Pes Anserine Bursitis Symptoms?